 3. Grad PLUS Loans carry a higher interest rate than other federal student loans.
-Currently, the Grad PLUS a fixed interest rate of **7.08%.
+For the 2021-2022 academic year, the Grad PLUS loan has a fixed interest rate of 4.228%.
 PLUS Loans are typically taken out after unsubsidized loans due to the high interest rate.

 When comparing Grad PLUS Loans to private student loans, you can often get a better interest rate if you have a good credit score.
 The trade-off is giving up the flexible repayment plans offered for federal student loans.
 Which can give you options for lower monthly payments.

 4. Grad PLUS Loans have flexible repayment plans.
 A Grad PLUS Loan is eligible for all of the income-based repayment plans.
 In addition to this, PLUS Loan payments are deferred when you’re enrolled in an accredited school at least half-time.